-3.3.9 Category 9: Downstream transport and distribution
+Category 9: Downstream transport and distribution

-Downstream transportation and distribution emissions from each asset are included in Category 9.
+This category covers the emissions from downstream transportation and distribution emissions from each asset.
 These are emissions from transportation and distribution services that are not paid for by each asset but paid by a third party.

-Data is collected regarding the transportation mode (rail, road, or ship), average haul distance (either to vendor or buyer in km or miles) and the total weight of product sold (tonnes or short tons) to estimate the tonne.km of transported sold goods.
-Emissions are calculated using emission factors from the UK Government GHG Conversion Factors, UK DBEIS & DEFRA.
-The methodology also confirms confirms whether these sold products are sold to other New Forests-managed assets to avoid double counting of transportation emissions.
+Data is collected regarding the transportation mode (rail, road, or ship), average haul distance (either to vendor or buyer in km or miles) and the total weight of product sold (green metric tonnes or short tons) to estimate the tonne.km of transported sold goods.
+Emissions are calculated using emission factors from the UK Government GHG Conversion Factors, UK DBEIS & DEFRA (2020).
+The methodology also confirms whether these sold products are sold to other New Forests-managed assets to avoid double counting of transportation emissions.